rabbitmq/rabbitmq-website/site/prometheus.md

 erlang_mnesia_held_locks{node="rabbit@65f1a10aaffa",cluster="rabbit@65f1a10aaffa"} 0
 </pre>

-Notice that RabbitMQ exposes the metrics on a dedicated TCP port, `15692` by default.
+Notice that RabbitMQ exposes the metrics on a dedicated TCP port, `15692` on IPv4 only by default.
+To get IPv6 support running, rabbitmq_prometheus.tcp_config.ip must be set to "::" or the wanted IPv6 address (see [rabbitmq_prometheus.schema](https://github.com/rabbitmq/rabbitmq-server/blob/master/deps/rabbitmq_prometheus/priv/schema/rabbitmq_prometheus.schema)).

 ### <a id="prometheus-configuration" class="anchor" href="#prometheus">Prometheus Configuration</a>